TMJ Treatment in Marlboro and East Brunswick

 The more times you answered “yes”, the more likely it is that you have a TMJ disorder.
 Understanding TMJ disorders will also help you understand how they are treated.

-There are various treatment options for TMJthat Dr. Ladman can utilize to improve the harmony and function of your jaw.
-Once an evaluation confirms a diagnosis of TMJ disorder, Dr. Ladman will determine the proper course of treatment.
+There are various treatment options for TMJthat Drs.
+Ladman and Tarlo can utilize to improve the harmony and function of your jaw.
+Once an evaluation confirms a diagnosis of TMJ disorder, Drs.
+Ladman or Tarlo will determine the proper course of treatment.
 It is important to note that treatment always works best with a team approach of self-care combined with professional care.
 The initial goals are to relieve the muscle spasms and joint pain.
 This is usually accomplished with a pain reliever, anti-inflammatory, or muscle relaxant.
 Steroids can be injected directly into the joints to reduce pain and inflammation.
 Self-care treatments can often be effective as well and include:

 - Resting your jaw